KavyaKadi3/Voyager/README.md

 <img width="516" alt="7" src="https://user-images.githubusercontent.com/65524500/204424718-dfd62168-586f-4f05-bced-6e4563cea343.png">

-When a user clicks on any of the orange circles (POIs), it lets users know the closest intersection to it and the type of point of interest it is (e.g. coffee shops).
+When a user clicks on any of the orange circles (POIs), it lets users know the closest intersection to it and the type of point of interest it is (e.g. cafe).

 <img width="593" alt="8" src="https://user-images.githubusercontent.com/65524500/204424731-d2c76371-da97-472f-a99c-87bd6e3bac7e.png">